-In this case, it should be clearly stated that an employee's legal claim (even if it seeks to stop a production line and thus indirectly harm the employer) can not constitute a legitimate reason. dismissal (C. Cass. soc.
+In this hypothesis, it is necessary to make the share of things well: a legal claim of the employee (even if it aims to stop a production line and thus indirectly harm the employer) can not constitute a legitimate reason of dismissal (C. Cass. soc.
 September 17, 2014, No. 13-15930), unless the demands of the employee are abusive.

-Chapter 4.
-Additional remuneration / payment of a fair price
+Additional compensation / payment of a fair price

 One of the problems here is a problem of law enforcement over time.